CommonAccord/Site-Org/Doc/02/Form/NDA/Sec/NDA_Sec_Engage.01.md

 1.Ti=Disclosure and Use

-1.0.Sec=Subject to Section {Conf.ExcludeAndExcept.Xnum}, {the_Receiving_Party} agrees that at all times and notwithstanding any termination or expiration of {this_Agreement} it will:
+1.0.Sec=Subject to {Conf.ExcludeAndExcept.Xref}, {the_Receiving_Party} agrees that at all times and notwithstanding any termination or expiration of {this_Agreement} it will:

 1.1.sec=hold in strict confidence and not disclose to any third party any {Confidential_Information_of_the_Disclosing_Party}, except as approved in writing by {the_Disclosing_Party}, and